ibm-cloud-docs/cloud-infrastructure/ha-3-tier.md

 # Building a highly available 3-tier web application in VPC
 {: #ha-3-tier}

-This reference architecture describes 3 methods of deploying a 3-tier web applicable on {{site.data.keyword.vpc_full}}.
+This reference architecture describes 3 methods of deploying a 3-tier web application on {{site.data.keyword.vpc_full}}.
 This information applies to most 3-tier web applications that need to be resilient and highly available applications

 |Tier|Description|
 |---|---|